-Another highlight is the mass flow controller VEMD.
+Another highlight was the mass flow controller VEMD.
 It regulates gases precisely, works quietly thanks to piezo technology and is also energy-efficient.
 Therefore, in addition to use in bioreactors, it is also ideal for portable oxygen devices.

 The VEMD is used, for example, in inpatient ventilation in a clinical environment.
 Small and light piezo valves regulate the gas flows and pressures, whose metering of the oxygen is infinitely variable.

-In addition, we present the modular dispensing head VTOE, which precisely dispenses fluids.
+In addition, we presented the modular dispensing head VTOE, which precisely dispenses fluids.
 This simplifies and accelerates sample preparation.
 It can be modularly configured with regard to the number of dispensing channels, the internal diameter of the dispensing nozzles and the materials in contact with the medium.